redox-os/book/src/libraries-apis.md

 This section covers the versioning system of Redox and important components.

-- Redox OS - `x.y.z`
+- Redox OS: `x.y.z`

 `x` is ABI version, `y` is API updates with backward compatibility and `z` is fixes with backward compatiblity.

-- libredox - Currently it don't follow the SemVer model but will in the future.
+- libredox: Currently it don't follow the SemVer model but will in the future

-- redox_syscall - `x.y.z`
+- redox_syscall: `x.y.z`

 `x` is the ABI version (it will remain 0 for a while), `y` is the API updates and `z` is fixes (no backward compatibility).